zihaowrez/tp/docs/UserGuide.md

 ## 3. Editing details of a meeting: `edit`

 **Format:** `edit INDEX [n/TITLE] [l/LINK] [s/START_TIME] [d/{SOCIAL MEDIA PLATFORM}, {ID}]… [t/TAG]…`

+START_TIME must follow the format `yyyy-M-d HHmm` (e.g. `2022-3-20 0900`) and must not be in the past.</br>
+DURATION is in minutes and must be an integer between 1 and 10000.

 **Examples:**